Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Theoretical analysis

 \subsection{Analysis of convergence}

 We provide a theoretical analysis of the proposed control architecture.
 There are two possible scenarios that might occur at run-time.
-Specifically, the environment might or might not differ from what has been planned offline trough BTs.
-These two cases are analysed in the following to study the convergence to the desired goal of our proposed solution.
+Specifically, the environment might or might not differ from what has been planned offline through BTs.
+These two cases are analyzed in the following to study the convergence to the desired goal of our proposed solution.